-A Sankey chart visualizes directional connections between “nodes”.
-In this case the nodes are the artery names and the connections are flow of blood through the arteries.
+A Sankey chart visualizes directional connections between nodes.
+In this case the nodes are artery names and the connections are flow of blood through the arteries.

-Two snippets below from the visualization’s top level branches highlight where blood flows from heart to body and lungs.
+Two screenshots below, from the visualization’s top level branches, highlight where blood flows from heart to body and lungs.
 The grey connections represent blood flow.
-The colored ‘blocks’ represent the arteries.
+The colored ‘nodes’ represent the arteries.

 You are able to click on the nodes which will highlight the connections and blood flow.
 This is a great way to see how blood flows from artery to artery.